tlagornjs/reactmovie/README.md

-This project is from nomad lecture - react movie list
+This project is from nomad lecture - react movie list [ github.com/nomadcoders/movie_app, nomadcoders.github.io/movie_app/ ]

-Some functions are added.
+We added Some functions.

 1. Searching